Wright-Patterson Air Force Base

 The host unit at Wright-Patterson AFB is the 88th Air Base Wing (88 ABW), assigned to the Air Force Life Cycle Management Center and Air Force Materiel Command.
 The 88 ABW operates the airfield, maintains all infrastructure and provides security, communications, medical, legal, personnel, contracting, finance, transportation, air traffic control, weather forecasting, public affairs, recreation and chaplain services for more than 60 associate units.
+The Air Force's National Air and Space Intelligence Center (NASIC) and the Space Force's National Space Intelligence Center (NSIC) are also garrisoned there and are the intelligence community's primary organizations for strategic air and space threat analysis.

-The base's origins begin with the establishment of Wilbur Wright Field on 22 May and McCook Field in November 1917, both established by the Aviation Section, U.S. Signal Corps as World War I installations.
+The base began with the establishment of Wilbur Wright Field on 22 May 1917 and McCook Field in November 1917, by the Aviation Section, U.S. Signal Corps as World War I installations.
 McCook was used as a testing field and for aviation experiments.
 Wright was used as a flying field (renamed Patterson Field in 1931); Fairfield Aviation General Supply Depot; armorers' school, and a temporary storage depot.
 McCook's functions were transferred to Wright Field when it was closed in October 1927.
 Wright-Patterson AFB was established in 1948 as a merger of Patterson and Wright Fields.

-In 1995, negotiations to end the Bosnian War were held at the base, resulting in the Dayton Agreement that ended the war.
+In 1995, negotiations to end the Bosnian War were held at the base, resulting in the war-ending Dayton Agreement.

-The 88th Air Base Wing is commanded by Col. Christopher B. Meeker.
-Its Command Chief Master Sergeant is Chief Master Sergeant Lloyd E. Morales.
 The base had a total of 27,406 military, civilian and contract employees in 2010.
 The Greene County portion of the base is a census-designated place (CDP), with a resident population of 1,821 at the 2010 census.